isomerpages/mlaw-acd/_information-for-regulated-dealers/3-guidance-materials.md

 <a href="https://github.com/isomerpages/mlaw-acd/raw/staging/images/Notice%20for%20Customers%20-%20PSPM%20Act.pdf"><img src="https://github.com/isomerpages/mlaw-acd/raw/staging/images/Notice%20for%20Customers%20-%20PSPM%20Act.png"></a><br><br>

 <a id="footnote1"><sup>[1]</sup></a> "PSPM Act" is an abbreviation for the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019.
 Similarly, "PSPM Regulations" is an abbreviation for the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Regulations.
-Regulated dealers
+Regulated dealers are subject to regulatory requirements under the PSPM Act and PSPM Regulations.
 <p align="right"><a href="#guidance"><u>[back to footnote]</u></a></p>